- HubPages Tutorials and Community»

 Would you feel offended to win "Most Envious Hubber" Award?

-I had a very turbulent first week, and it's interesting because I had interactions and run-ins with a few Hubbie Award winners, including this year's recipient of the Hubpages Lifetime Award, jimmythejock.
-I was arbitrarily curt towards his answer from a question I had posted.
+I had a very turbulent first week, and it's interesting because I had interactions and run-ins with a few Hubbie Award winners, including this year's recipient of the Hubpages Lifetime Award, "jimmythejock".
+I was arbitrarily dismissive towards his answer from a question I had posted.
 Jimmy, if you ever make your way to this article, I just want to apologize for my lack of courtesy, I am capricious in my youth.
 Congratulations on your well deserved and prestigious award!

 I had impulsively, posted on the forum regarding an idea of an Hubpages author accolade that would basically bump your 60/40 share with Hubpages to a 70/30 profit share.
 I haphazardly implied that there should be a Hubbie award for being the "Most Envious Hubber".
 In hindsight, I realized that it's more of an insult award, or generally others would deem it as insulting.
 What are your thoughts on the validity of this award, and it's social implications?